Car-Toso/Bellabeat---Google-Capstone/README.md

     * **32% of activity records** are classified as sedentary, indicating that a significant portion of logged activity is low-intensity.

-2. High User Proportion (Donut Chart) 📊
+2. High User Proportion - Donut Chart 📊

     * **93.51% of users** are classified as high users, suggesting that most users are consistently engaging with the tracker.